PaulXV/PaulXV/README.md

 - 🎓 I’m currently a student at ITS Alto Adriatico, PN
 - ⚒️ Intership at PMP Industries S.p.A.
-- ❓ I’m looking for help with SvelteKit, Figma & Cloudlfare
+- ❓ I’m looking for help with SvelteKit & Figma

 ### Languages